UniPassID/UniPass-Wallet-Docs/docs/introduction/compare-other-wallets.md

 sidebar_position: 6
 ---

-# UniPass Wallet vs. Other Wallets
+# UniPass Wallet vs. other wallets

-## UniPass Wallet vs. EOA Wallet
+## UniPass Wallet vs. EOA wallet

 We can separate accounts on EVM-compatible chains into two main categories.
 One is Externally Owned Account (EOA) and another is Contract Account (CA).
 The biggest difference between EOA and CA is that EOA is controlled by private key while smart contract account is controlled by smart contract code, thus able to implement much more sophisticated logics of control.